metonymymachine/hackers_web3methods/README.md

 ### Creating bundled file for frontend
 #### Above steps need to be done first!

-`npm run prod:build` for production
+`npm run prod` for production build

+`npm run dev` for development build

 ##### should output dist/bundlefile to be used in frontend